TeseoLou/codoku/README.md

 *Responsive design adapting fluidly to tablet, desktop, and mobile viewports.*

 ## **4.5 Feedback and Refinement**
-Following a detailed mid-project review, a number of constructive suggestions were offered that significantly helped fine-tune the **Codoku** experience.
+Following a detailed mid-project review, several constructive suggestions were provided by my mentor, [David Bowers](https://github.com/dnlbowers), which meaningfully enhanced the overall **Codoku** experience.

+These insights were pivotal in guiding refinements related to accessibility, usability, and interface polish.
+David’s feedback encouraged me to focus not just on functionality, but also on how users onboard, receive feedback, and interact with key UI elements.

+David’s guidance (ranging from technical advice to UX polish) was instrumental in refining **Codoku’s** overall experience.
+His input not only identified missed details but also affirmed design choices that contributed to accessibility, consistency, and player satisfaction.

+---

 ### **4.5.1 Interface & Usability Enhancements**
 Mentor feedback highlighted the need for more polished and modern interaction elements.
 The most impactful updates were as follows: